rikirsch/ripta_transfer_research/README.md

   #I want to group by every 20 minutes instead of every hour to try and account for some of the weird grouping that is happening

 #in the future, don't want to check the last stop if transferring to and do want to check the first stop if transferring to
+    #Due to the flexibility of the code, I am not setting the colors directly (ex: rt 11 is red in one plot but rt 10 is red in the next plot)

+#utalize the function more when plotting and lapply over days of the week to get all of the results in fewer lines of code